spack/spack/lib/spack/docs/module_file_support.rst

 The subcommand that regenerates module files to update their content or their layout is ``refresh``:

-.. command-output:: spack tcl refresh --help
+.. command-output:: spack module tcl refresh --help

 A set of packages can be selected using anonymous specs for the optional ``constraint`` positional argument.
 Optionally the entire tree can be deleted